ahmdmhd/s2dm/.migration/docs/setup-guide.md

 ## Prerequisites

 - A clean repository with a `spec/` directory containing schema files written in `GraphQL SDL` and following the data modeling ruleset of the `S2DM` approach.
-- A `units.yaml` file at the repository root
 - GitHub Actions enabled in your repository.
 For more information, follow this [guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).

 > !NOTE If the repository is empty, or if the user is starting from scratch without any schema files, then the tools will create an empty `spec/` directory.